 Paper raffia is also an eco-friendly paper ribbon and a great alternative to plastic-based curling ribbon.
 It is biodegradable and recyclable and in red and bright colors, is perfect for holiday celebrations or for gifts under the Christmas tree.

 Giving gifts is a universal language of love and appreciation.
 All over the world, people speak it every day and accumulate tons of waste.
 You may choose to forego wrapping gifts to avoid waste, but it may not suit all situations.
-Especially in situations where you have to send it through a third party and privacy is non-negotiable.
+Especially when you have to send it through a third party, privacy is non-negotiable.

 In 1917, the Hall brothers introduced Fancy wrapping paper1, and the art of wrapping has become more and more elaborate over the years.
 Globally, the value of the gift-wrapping product market was $15.11 billion in 2018.
 Experts predict the market will be worth $24.9 billion by 20252.
 This shows how highly people value wrapped gifts and that the tradition is not stopping soon.